No. 2 It was dirt not soil

 There's Nothing Wrong with You.
 It's Just Time for Some Amendments.

-Here's what I KNOW from the farm: you don't abandon the bed because the soil test came back bad.
-You give it what's missing.
+Here’s what I KNOW from the farm: you don’t abandon the bed because the soil test came back bad.
+You give it what’s missing.
 You wait.
-And you pay attention to the plant as it grows in case there's a need for an adjustment.
-Sometimes you'll have a pest problem, (IKYK), or a plant that's reaching for more light because it's not getting enough.
-Maybe it's too much sun for the plant and it's getting burned out.
+And you pay attention to the plant as it grows in case there’s a need for an adjustment.
+Sometimes you’ll have a pest problem (IKYK), or a plant that’s reaching for more light because it’s not getting enough.
+Maybe it’s too much sun for the plant, and it’s getting burned out.

 Build your soil.